What services are included and key stages

 - Paying off any mortgage loan and estate agents’ commission

-- Legal fees – Our fees for a typical house sale range from around £750.00 plus VAT for a simple transaction to around £5,000.00 plus VAT for a substantial historic building on unregistered land.
-There is an extra charge for dealing with a leasehold title ranging from £250.00 plus VAT to £350.00 plus VAT in addition to the standard fee.
-These figures may however vary in cases with special complications.
-This is why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your sale.
+- Legal fees – our fees for a typical house sale range from around £1,100.00 plus VAT for a simple transaction, to around £7,000.00 plus VAT (@ 20%) for a substantial historic building on unregistered land.
+There is an extra charge for dealing with a leasehold title, ranging from £250.00 to £350.00 plus VAT (@ 20%), in addition to the standard fee.
+These figures may vary in cases with special complications.
+This is why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your sale

-On a limited number of transactions, we pay a fee to a third party (normally an estate agent) for referral of that business. – You will be informed of this, if applicable, in our initial correspondence at the outset of the transaction.
+On a limited number of transactions, we pay a fee to a third party (normally an estate agent) for referral of that business.
+You will be informed of this, if applicable, in our initial correspondence at the beginning of the transaction.

-- Deed of Covenant fee – This fee is provided by the management company for the property and can be difficult to estimate.
-Often it is between £100.00 plus VAT- £350.00 plus VAT
+- Deed of Covenant fee – this fee is provided by the management company for the property and can be difficult to estimate.
+Often it is between £100.00 plus VAT and £350.00 plus VAT (@ 20%)

 You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge apportionment after exchange of contracts.